Ilyass-A/Reinforcement-Learning/README.md

 # Reinforcement-Learning (RL) with OpenAI
+In this project I learnded the basics  structure of Reinforcement Learning Models.
 The key players of RL are the agent and the environment.
 The agent lives in the environment and interacts with it.

 <p align="center">
   <img width="460" height="300" src="https://user-images.githubusercontent.com/75802671/131371250-4bbf68b6-3f76-4453-b67f-51de153afc49.png">